nkorsakov-tw/qa.md/test-plan.md

 - Click the red button to cancel the report.
 Check that it works as expected.
 - Try to make several reports.

+### Printer error and redirection

+- Use a printer without indicating IP Address to call the "Printer error" pop-up.
+- Click 'Redirect' and select the another printer with real IP Address.
+Would the ticket be issued or not?
+Check it.
+- Click 'Ignore' and verify that the 'payment' will be proceeded without using actual printer.
+- Enter a real IP in the 'Equipment' section.
+- Click 'Repeat' on the tablet and verify that the ticket was issued.
+- Verify that with real IP or Null printer feature the printer error doesn't occur on your device.

 ### Logout

 - Make a logout and enter new credentials to ensure that it works as expected.